WWK563388548/TheTokyo/README.md

 # TheTokyo
-A demo of travel application
+A demo of layout of travel application

 It's also an example about TabLayout, ViewPager, Fragment and FragmentPagerAdapter to implements sliding tabs effect.